-So, any HB claimants who make a new claim for ESA on or after 3 April 2017 and who are put in the Work Related Activity Group will not have a Work Related Activity Component added into their HB applicable amount, but those who are put in the Support Group will have a Support Component added to their HB applicable amount.
+So, any HB claimants who make a new claim for ESA on or after 3rd April 2017 (which is not backdated to before 3rd April 2017) and who are put in the Work Related Activity Group will not have a Work Related Activity Component added into their HB applicable amount, but those who are put in the Support Group will have a Support Component added to their HB applicable amount.

 The change will not affect HB awarded to someone while they are getting Income Related ESA because they will be passported onto maximum HB anyway.

 The change affects not only new ESA claimants, but also new requests for a Work Capability Assessment from 3rd April 2017.